Aurob/data-dump/Notes/Other/note1.md

    - similar to the TODO tracker where certain flags will add a reminder to the system
    - maybe could just merge the 2 into one pipeline
  - Spaced-Repitition
+   = moving content to section below
+ - Prompts
+   - Allow for any number of files/metadata to be passed to an AI model
+     - the content will be used as the prompt, the output will be stored in the lake and linked to the original prompt(s)/metdata(s)

+Spaced-Repitition idea:
   - I want to be able to create "cards" in an SRS system
   - AI generated, but maybe have a way to create custom ones directly
   - Could utilize the link metadata summaries to instruct an AI to generate content from them
   - maybe use the deep-research models from oai and google
- - Prompts
-   - Allow for any number of files/metadata to be passed to an AI model
-     - the content will be used as the prompt, the output will be stored in the lake and linked to the original prompt(s)/metdata(s)

   make a webpage to list all the links/bookmarks that you both visit regularly(reddit, x, youtube), sites you don't visit too often but may have personal data to add to the lake (are.na, letterboxd, AI, other), and sites I want to retain for reading or for reference or any other reason. use the site as llike a landing page for both ease of access of common sites, but also to remember sites I may have not visited in awhile and to have a place to see all the sites I've bookmarked but have not visited. add an identifier to see whi h sites I use to populate the lake. add a backend feature to track when I access a link so that I can sort the links by those I haven't visited or haven't in awhile. add a link for the data sites that will take me to a display of all that data in the lake.

+  An important aspect of the srs is that I need "reminders", or "notifications" I can do this via:
+  - email
+  - sms
+  - push notifications
+    - mobile/desktop
+      - something like gotify or another public app
+      - custom app
+        - WPA using Push API would work I think
+  - printed pages from my home printer